library-data-platform/ldlite/README.md

 * Easy installation (`pip install ldlite`)

-* Supports DuckDB and PostgreSQL database systems
+* Supports DuckDB, PostgreSQL, and Redshift database systems

-* PostgreSQL support enables:
+* PostgreSQL/Redshift support enables:
   * Data sharing in a multiuser environment
   * Integration with the LDP query builder app
   * Storing data in an LDP database if available

-* Open source

 Example